Getting started with the ScalePad API

 accept: application/json

-x-api-key: <API_KEY>API_KEY is the API key that was generated in the ScalePad application.
+Replace API_KEY with the API key generated in the ScalePad application.
+API keys follow this format:

 Creating a personal API key

-A ScalePad user must be active and have the ScalePad account Administrator permission in order to view the API tab and to use their API keys.
+A ScalePad user must be active and have the Administrator permission to view the API tab and use API keys.
+If a user is deactivated or loses the Administrator permission, their API keys will stop working.

 Rate limiting

-If you exceed the rate limit, the API will return a 429 error response:
+If you exceed the rate limit, the API will return a 429 response:

 HTTP/1.1 429 Too Many Requests